kanduvisla/blipr/TEST_REPORT.md

 --- Improvements:

 - When no notes are selected cut/copy/paste = on notes/track/step
-- Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)
 - Missing transport / option to start / stop
 - When track has no program, shift 3 should start on program selection
 - Mute Track